-Can I use the entire PPP loan to cover my payroll?
+Can I use the entire PPP loan to cover my lost income?

 I don’t have any other business expenses I can claim for forgiveness.

-If you don’t have any eligible business expenses you can use the PPP funds for, the remaining balance of the loan will need to be repaid according to the PPP loan terms.
+If you cannot claim 100% of your loan as OCR or OCS, and if you don’t have any eligible business expenses you can use the PPP funds for, the remaining balance of the loan will need to be repaid according to the PPP loan terms.
 At 1% interest for 5 years, it’s one of the best loan terms you can find, but there is no prepayment penalty if you wish to pay it all off early.

 Can I get home office expenses forgiven?